-Those preferring to pay in person may do so at the DACC Cashiers Office (room DAMA-118) on the Central Campus or on the NMSU Las Cruces Campus at the University Accounts Receivable Office.
-Payments are also accepted in person at the DACC East Mesa, Gadsden, and Sunland Park campuses.
+Those preferring to pay in person may do so at the DACC Cashiers Office (DASR 102B) on the East Mesa Campus or on the NMSU Las Cruces Campus at the University Accounts Receivable Office.
+Payments are also accepted in person at the Las Cruces Central, Gadsden, and Sunland Park campuses.